BEHIND EVERY PATIENT THERE IS SOMEONE WHO GOES ABOVE AND BEYOND THE CALL OF DUTY IN PATIENT RECOVERY

-This module aims to extend students’ understanding of fundamental concepts in healthcare ethics, including how they are applicable in practice.
-It will also support students to understand the legal implications of their professional practice.
+This module aims to extend students’ understanding of fundamental concepts in healthcare ethics, including how they are applied in practice and support students understanding of the legal implications of their professional practice.

 Registered nurses in Singapore are facing an increasing number of ethical dilemmas in clinical practice, due to the advances in healthcare science, and the multi-ethnic, multicultural, and multi-religious nature of society.

-This module also dovetails with other modules being offered as part of the BSc in Nursing and Health to students in Singapore.
-An example would be the Evidence-based practice modules as being key to ethical decision making.
+This module along with other modules are offered as part of the BSc in Nursing & Health to students in Singapore.

 Managing the Complexities of Older People’s Healthcare

-This module enables students to develop the necessary knowledge, attitudes and skills in promoting successful ageing.
-Students will learn how to enhance the healthcare experiences of older people with complex co-existing physical, mental health and social needs across the healthcare sector.
+This module enables students to develop the necessary knowledge, attitudes and skills in promoting successful ageing and enhance the healthcare experiences of older people with complex co-existing physical, mental health and social needs across the healthcare sector.

-Students will learn how to ensure that the needs of Singapore’s older people meet inappropriate care settings.
+Students are to ensure that the needs of Singapore’s older people meet inappropriate care settings.
 The module develops nurses’ capacity to implement therapeutic interventions for older people across the healthcare sector landscape.